KhanMaytok/ancestors/README.md

 # Artifacts

-An artifact quest and upgrade system is being developed

-Current artifacts:
+There is a basic system for searching and collecting artifacts.
+The artifacts are upgradables and provide some features and events of their own.
+The current list, from the most basic to the most advanced is:

-- Tracker Armor (1199)
+- Tracker Armor (17398)
+- Nightmare Armor (2058)
+- Blue Wolf Armor (17540)

-- Dynasty Armor (1984)
+- Avadon Armor (17766)
 - Majestic Armor (136)
-- Blue Wolf Armor (138)
-- Avadon Armor (138)
+- Dynasty Armor (17253)

+### TODO
 - Cataclysmic Armor (1196)
 - Draconic Armor (2013)
 - Imperial Armor (2031)
-- Nightmare Armor (2058)

 - Divine Armor (2214)
 - Dark Crystal Armor (2229)
 - Dominus Armor (2229)
 - Mithril Armor (2247)
-- Optimus Armor (2196)
+- Optimus Armor (19084)
-- Reggios Armor (2211)
+- Reggios Armor (19230)